-Several members of the Wake Forest Police Department are raising money for NC Special Olympics and the Law Enforcement Torch Run for Special Olympics by participating in "Mustache May."
+Several members of the Wake Forest Police Department helped raise money for NC Special Olympics and the Law Enforcement Torch Run for Special Olympics by participating in "Mustache May."

-From now through May 31, 2021, participating officers may grow mustaches to show their support for Special Olympics and the nearly 40,000 registered athletes who train and compete year-round in 20 different sports.
-Each participant has also agreed to raise at least $50 by June 1, 2021.
+As part of the event, several participating officers grew mustaches to show their support for Special Olympics and the nearly 40,000 registered athletes who train and compete year-round in 20 different sports.
+Each participant also agreed to raise at least $50 by June 1, 2021.

 The officers shown below are participating in the 2021 Mustache May.
 To donate to a particular officer's fundraising effort, please click on their photo, then follow the prompts.